 There are also plenty of free, online courses around, including the Publons Academy.

-The Publons Academy teaches you the core competencies of peer reviewing through practical experience.
+The Publons Academy teaches you the core competencies of peer review through practical experience.
 You will learn all the core concepts of peer review, and then straight away start writing real reviews of preprints or published papers with guidance from your mentor.

 Peer Review Templates